so-sc/sosc-website/src/contents/events/python-bootcamp/index.md

 cover: './cover.png'
 ---

-Python Bootcamp Was a series of Python-workshop which was held only for students of Sahyadri the main initiative of this series of workshops was to basically to train the attendees from biggineer in python to advanced.
+Python Bootcamp was a series of Python-workshops which was held for interested students of Sahyadri.
+The main initiative of this series of workshops was to basically train the attendees/participants from beginner to advanced level in python.
-The speakers for this workshop were the seniors of our college- Abhi gatty who is member of GDSC(Google Develepor students Club) which also also the part of SOSC.
+This workshop was mainly headed by Abhi Gatty and other members of SOSC.

 Day-1

-Day-1 was held at one of our class rooms and,more than 40 attendees were present.
+Day-1 was held at one of the class rooms and more than 40 attendees were present.
-On Day-1 the basic concepts of python was introduced .and also attendees were given up with some some tasks(basic set of programs to solve) to complete and come back for  the day-2 of the python-bootcamp
+On Day-1 the basic concepts of python were introduced.
+Attendees were also given up with some tasks(basic set of programs to solve) to complete and come back for the day-2 of the python-bootcamp

 Day-2

-On the day2 some intermediate and more advanced concepts were covered .and the end of the worksop Questions were asked to the attendees and swags were given out for the answered attendees.
+On Day 2 some intermediate and more advanced concepts were covered and at the end of the workshop Questions were asked to the attendees and swags were given out for the answered attendees.